 - Have a legally established and currently operating business

-- For schools that have been operating for many years, this requirement can generally be met by demonstrating the operations through a range of supporting evidence.
+- For schools operating for many years, this requirement can generally be met by demonstrating the operations through a range of supporting evidence.

 - For newly established schools, we will need to establish more evidence to demonstrate the genuineness of the operation.